zushenyan/eng-note/linking-words/README.md

 - Owning to
   - `We are unable to go out owning to the rain.`
   - `Owning to the rain, we are unable to go out .`
+- As a result of
+  - `We are unable to go out as a result of the rain.`
+  - `As a result of the rain, we are unable to go out.`
 - Despite / In spite of
   - `I love London despite the bad weather.`
   - `Despite the bad weather, I love London.`